paht2005/AI-Powered-Resume-Screener-Web-App/README.md

-# AI-Powered Resume Screener Web App
+# 🤖 AI-Powered Resume Screener Web App

-A Streamlit-based web app that screens resumes using AI — compares uploaded resumes to a job description, highlights matching skills, summarizes key points, and returns a match score.
+A Streamlit-based web app that screens resumes using AI — integrated with [Ollama](https://ollama.ai/) LLMs to compare uploaded resumes to a job description, highlight matching skills, summarize key points, and return a match score.
 ![demo](/demo.png)

 ---